syntaxwhisper/music-library-guide/README.md

 ### TXT Files

 A `.txt` file contains plain text.

-The lyrics can be displayed, but they have no timing information.
+The lyrics can be displayed, but they carry no timing information.
 The player simply shows the text without following the music.

 ### LRC Files

-A `.lrc` file contains timestamps associated with each line.
+A `.lrc` file contains timestamps associated with each line:

-Example:

 ```text
 [00:12.50] Hello darkness, my old friend
 [00:17.80] I've come to talk with you again
 ```

-Because each line contains timing information, compatible players can highlight lyrics as the song progresses.

-This creates the familiar "karaoke-style" experience found in many streaming services.
+Because each line carries timing information, compatible players can highlight lyrics as the song progresses, producing the familiar synchronized experience found in most streaming services.

 For this reason, synchronized `.lrc` lyrics are generally preferred whenever available.

 > [!NOTE]
-> The LRC format also supports extended metadata headers (artist, title, album) and an enhanced variant that includes per-word timestamps for word-by-word highlighting.
+> The LRC format also supports extended metadata headers (artist, title, album) and an enhanced variant with per-word timestamps for word-by-word highlighting.
 In practice, the standard line-by-line format is the most widely supported and is what most automated tools produce.

+## Supported Applications

+One reason `.lrc` files have become so popular is their broad support across the music ecosystem.

+Many modern applications can display synchronized lyrics stored in external `.lrc` files.

+Examples include:

+* Navidrome clients such as Feishin
+* Jellyfin clients
+* Foobar2000
+* MusicBee
+* numerous Android and iOS music applications

+Because `.lrc` has effectively become the common format understood by many different applications, maintaining lyrics as separate files provides excellent interoperability.

+Support for synchronized lyrics in mobile clients varies.
+Among the more popular Navidrome-compatible mobile applications, Symfonium offers particularly good LRC support.
+It is worth verifying lyrics display behaviour in whichever client you use most frequently before committing to a library-wide lyrics workflow.

 ## How Lyrics Are Retrieved